 by Jes @SnackFirst on Apr 14, 2022

 Dates, also known as jujubes or kurmas, are particularly high in sugar and vitamins such as antioxidants, iron and potassium.
 They are a good source of dietary fiber, easily digested and the natural sugar are also safe for diabetics to consume.
-In general, everyone can consume 2 or 3 dates as snacks a day.
+In general, everyone can consume 2 or 3 dates as plant-based snacks a day.

 Chinese don't usually take dates as healthy snacks.
 Dates are usually added to desserts, stews and soups for the natural sweetness instead.
 For the Muslims, having dates to break their fast is a widely known tradition.
 During Ramadan which lasts for a month, Muslims would have to abstain from food and drink from sunrise to sunset.

 Eating dates after a whole day of fasting can help body's glucose level return to normal.
 In Hadith literature it is written that the Messenger of Allah would have some dates before praying starts.
 Since 6,000 years back from Middle East, dates have a long history and are mentioned repeatedly in the Quran.
 Therefore, eating dates has a spiritual significance and has long been a tradition.
 Not just red dates, apricots, raisins, figs and nuts are also regularly consumed during this Ramadan period.